-Sanad Secures Five-Year Contract Extension For V2500 MRO Services With Asiana Airlines
+Sanad Secures Five-year Contract Extension for V2500 MRO Services with Asiana Airlines

-Sanad to maintain 30% of Asiana Airlines' V2500 engine fleet powering the South Korean airline's Airbus A321 aircraft fleet.
-Contract extension reinforces Sanad's engineering and technical capabilities in aviation engine Maintenance Repair and Overhaul (MRO) and solidifies its position as a global partner of choice.
-Five-year agreement extension is a reflection of Abu Dhabi's status as a leading global aviation and aerospace hub.

-Chicago, USA: Sanad, the global aerospace engineering and leasing solutions leader wholly owned by Abu Dhabi's sovereign investor Mubadala Investment Company PJSC (Mubadala), solidified its partnership with Asiana Airlines, the second largest airline in South Korea, through a five-year contract extension valued at USD 145 million (AED532 million).
+(MENAFN- Edelman) Chicago, USA - 11 April 2024: Sanad, the global aerospace engineering and leasing solutions leader wholly owned by Abu Dhabi’s sovereign investor Mubadala Investment Company PJSC (Mubadala), solidified its partnership with Asiana Airlines, the second largest airline in South Korea, through a five-year contract extension valued at USD 145 million (AED532 million).
 This agreement emphasizes Sanad's global industry leadership and commitment to providing elite Maintenance, Repair, and Overhaul (MRO) services for V2500 engines.

 The agreement with Asiana Airlines was announced at the renowned MRO Americas event in Chicago, which is globally recognized as the leading MRO event in the aerospace industry, attracting over 16,000 industry professionals.